 If you’ve never climbed before, the best place to start is with a beginner lesson (If under 18 you need a signed waiver from a parent or gaurdian).
 This will show you what the gym has to offer, what it all feels like for you, and teach you the basic skills needed to boulder and top-rope indoors.
 The 1-hour lesson costs $40 and includes all the necessary equipment and a complimentary one week membership.
 It’s helpful in the long-run to bring a future climbing partner with you, since you’ll need someone to climb with for top-roping.

-If you enjoyed your lesson and want to come more, you can buy day passes and rentals on a one-time basis, or buy 10-passes, which have no expiration and can be shared with other guests.
+If you enjoyed your lesson and want to come more, you can buy day passes and rentals on a one-time basis, or buy 10-passes, which have no expiration.
 The best pass for a beginner is the 10-Pass with Gear because it includes rentals for $155, which will save you $5 per visit over the regular rate.

 Having your own equipment and beginner skills will allow you to get a membership at the gym, which is significantly cheaper than the initial investment.
 Memberships are at most $60 per month.

 Many participants use climbing as their primary form of exercise, since it’s a full-body workout, and cheaper than a “regular” gym.
 Many find the mental challenge to be very rewarding.
 Beginners tend to enjoy facing the natural fear of heights.
 As for climbing at the Indoor Ascent, we have a small staff dedicated to the sport and passionate about teaching.
 And our facility is open year-round.